seth-way/rock-paper-scissors/README.md

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 - This project challenged my understanding of CSS animations & async delays.
 It was difficult, but rewarding to create a seamless UX, while keeping possible bugs out of the DOM during delays.
+- This is the most complex CSS I have built to date & required research in CSS variables, color blending, @keyframe animations, transitions & layering through absolute-positioning.
+I'm very pleased with the final product.
 - The 'console' was a complicated & layered element that required carefull planning & manipulation to create.
 Parts needed to be hidden & cursor events disabled as necessary to elimate unwanted DOM activities.
-- This is the most complex CSS I have built to date & required research in CSS variables, color blending, @keyframe animations, transitions & layering through absolute-positioning.
-I'm very pleased with the final product.
-- It took time to build the layout of this app, but the planning payed off & the final result was very close to the original mockup.
+- It took time to build the layout of this app, but the planning payed off & the final result is very close to the original mockup.
 <img src="assets/docs/wireframe.png" alt="wireframe mockup for app" width=50%>

 <picture>![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)</picture>